dxw/dalmatian-developer-docs/README.md

 The deployment is controlled by AWS CodePipeline.
 To view the status of the pipeline or manually trigger a deployment, follow the [Deployment Pipelines](deployment-pipelines.md) documentation.

+## Application environment variables

+Application environment variables are managed through AWS Parameter Store.

+Follow the [application-environment-variables.md](Application environment variables) documentation to view or change environment variables on the running applications.

 ## Accessing a running container

 Access to the containers may be needed for debugging purposes.